rosepearson/cylc-geofabrics/README.md

 ```

-# Waikanae
+# Waikanae-simple
-The following is an example for creating a geofabric for Waikanae
+The following is a shell example for creating a geofabric for Waikanae.
+At this stage it just prints "running xx" for each stage.

 ```
 # Move to the waikanae example